WIND IN OUR FACES AND FIRECRACKERS UP OUR BUTTS: On being a woman in a patriarchal world

 Not too long ago, I did just that, but not in the way I intended.
 I was about to give a speech at a wedding, but managed to trip over an extension cord, throw my wine in this golden bubble that elegantly arched across the stage where it hit the priest, and all the while I'm helplessly fumbling for a curtain to take my fall.
 The curtain, however, had not prepared for this, and as a result, ended up in a heap on top of me.
 What helped me process this humiliation were the words from a dear friend of mine, whose grandmother was born in the early nineteen hundreds and a badass shero like you wouldn't believe.
 She used to say: "Honey, don't be afraid to fall on your face.
 At least it's a forward movement."

-Speaking of movement, in order to accept the honour of being with you today, I moved across the entire globe, from the Nordic region.
+Speaking of movement, in order to accept the honour of being with you today, I travelled across the entire globe, from the Nordic region.
 It was worth every travelled mile to find myself in the country that bred trailblazing women like Julia Gillard and Germaine Greer, in the company of the likes of Clementine Ford and Marcia Langton, not to mention hearing the stories that were generously offered here today, of women's creative genius, women's contribution to solving the biggest challenges of our times, such as climate change and war, but also the particular challenges that women face, the violence we're subjected to, our lack of representation in the media, the hostility with which our opinions are often received, the intersectional oppression experienced by women who are not privileged, white, able-bodied, or cisgender.
 And how incredibly important it is that we have platforms like this to tell our stories, inspire each other and remind us of our mutual goal of being free and full participants in society.

 As an Icelandic woman, I come from the country that year after year tops the Gender